Have any questions regarding Judicial Clerkships that cannot be answered below? See Elizabeth Ireland in OCPD or contact her at eireland2@wisc.edu

 Choosing the appropriate writing sample

 Your writing sample should be the best legal writing you have done.
 Unless a judge specifically asks otherwise, a sample 8-15 pages long is generally sufficient.
 A writing sample should showcase your ability to evaluate complex facts and law and reach a conclusion.
-Appropriate writings samples can include memorandum or briefs from legal research and writing courses, a moot court brief, memorandum or briefs from a summer position (provided it was your work alone, and with the permission of your client and supervisor!), a paper from a law school course, or a law review article.
+Appropriate writings samples can include memorandum or briefs from legal analysis, advocacy, and writing courses; a moot court brief; memorandum or briefs from a summer position (provided it was your work alone, and with the permission of your client and supervisor!); a paper from a law school course; or a law review article.

 All writing samples should include a cover page with the applicant's name, address, and the purpose for which the writing sample was created.
 When submitting a paper from a class, always send a clean copy, removing the professor's name, the date of the assignment, and any other such information from the top of the paper, and when submitting an assignment from work, remove the name of the assigning attorney, etc. Be sure to read it carefully for grammatical and spelling mistakes and for citation errors.